Careers in Electrical Engineering

 - Aerospace product and parts manufacturing – $115,320

-Texas is one of the top five states with the highest employment of electrical engineers in US, reports the BLS.
-These five states, along with median Electrical Engineering salaries, include the following:
+Texas is one of the top five states with the highest employment of electrical engineers in the U.S., reports the BLS.
+These five states include the following with their respective median EE salaries:

 - #1 California ($113,140)